GitKharbouch/IntrusionDetectionSystem/README.md

 # IntrusionDetectionSystem

+## Description
-We will explore the possibility of creating a robust IDS using the NSL-KDD dataset
+We will explore the possibility of creating a robust IDS using the NSL-KDD dataset, in this repository we will explore the dataset, visualize it, and use machine learning models to classify the attacks.
+We will also use a CNN model to classify the attacks as four main types.
+Then we will compare the results of the different models and choose the best one.
+And finally group everything as docker microservices.

 ## Repository content

-## Dataset
+## Dataset (nsl-kdd folder)

 The dataset used for this project is the NSL-KDD dataset.
 It is a modified version of the KDDCup99 dataset.
 The NSL-KDD dataset has 41 features and 23 classes.
 The dataset is available at https://www.unb.ca/cic/datasets/nsl.html

 ## Data_Exploration.ipynb